 His real progress began in 2012, when he quit his day job to focus exclusively on growing Echo.

-“You cannot run your own business — especially a music business, where there’s a million people competing with you — without going all in,” he says.
+“You cannot run your own business — especially a music business, where there are a million people competing with you — without going all in,” he says.
 “It wasn’t until I could put 40 hours of my best energy a week into working for myself [that] I really gained traction.”

 2. Be visible to your clients